The Bakery & Pastry school: a professional training dedicated to women

 - the training of young women for a period of one year

-- a monthly allowance allowing them to feed themselves
+- a monthly allowance to support their empowerment

 - two uniforms, a bicycle and school supplies